samcofer/sol-eng-docker/k8s.md

   maybe part of the problem here is that I am in docker, where all logs are useless?
 - [ ] Smarter package installation that is more linux-aware... different distributions will install to the same location = package nightmare :scream: Yuck!
 Probably only a single distro for now
+- [ ] Let the IDE sit for a while... longer than some timeout window, then hit the blue home button redirects to the wrong location?

 ## Debugging Tips